lenhanpham/OpenMECP/README.md

 - Conical intersections
 - Non-adiabatic dynamics

-The program implements the Harvey et al. algorithm (Chem.
-Phys.
-Lett.
-1994) with modern optimizers and supports multiple quantum chemistry programs.
+The program implements the algorithm reported by Harvey et al. in Theor Chem Acc 99, 95–99 (1998) with modern optimizers and supports multiple quantum chemistry programs.

 ### Key Algorithm